 J$ started Budgets are Sexy in February 2008.
 He states his goal for the site is “to get people to stop and *pay attention* to their money.”
 He's a huge fan of budgets.
 From his “About” page: Budgets = Confidence = Sexy.
 Keeping it fun is a part of J.$'s strategy.

 He always has numerous comments on every post.
-He answers every one of them.
-He's an early retiree taking care of his four young children.
+He answers every one of these comments.
+After retiring, J$ takes care of his four young children.
 He has a vast social media following and is an active participant on Twitter.

-Categories cover a lot of ground.
-A partial list includes spaving fund, early retirement, challenge everything, along with popular and favorite articles.
-There is a side hustle series and a bunch of free budget templates.
-You'll find numerous Excel budget worksheets to download.
+Blog categories cover a lot of ground.
+A partial list includes: “spaving” fund, early retirement, challenge everything, along with popular and favorite articles.
+You'll find a side hustle series and along with several free budget templates.
+Many of these templates are Excel budget worksheets to download.

 And yes.
 J.$ does think budgets are sexy.
 His trademark identity is his long, spiked mohawk.
 Don't be fooled, though.
 J. likes to have fun.
 But this is a serious financial site.

 Another pioneer in the personal finance space, J. Money and Budgets are Sexy will both inform and entertain you.

 Michelle Schroeder-Garder is the founder and author of Making Sense of Cents.
 She graduated from college after 2 1/2 years from what she describes as an expensive private school.
 She went on to obtain an MBA in finance and secured a job in the financial services industry as an analyst.

 Like many of today's Millennials, she graduated with a hefty student loan burden.
 In her case, it was $38,00.
 With the debt weighing on her, she decided to put herself on a plan to become debt free, which she accomplished.